Climate Crisis

 Aiseinau | CC BY-SA 4.0

-High-tech solutions to the climate crisis include carbon capture, and nuclear power.
-Both options are riddled with controversy, carbon capture itself is extremely energy intensive, and issues with radioactive waste and the potential for nuclear accidents are too risky to ignore.
+High-tech solutions to the climate crisis include carbon capture and nuclear power, both controversial options.
+Carbon capture itself is extremely energy intensive, and issues with radioactive waste and the potential for nuclear accidents are too risky to ignore.

-Carbon offsetting aims to mitigate climate crisis through the purchasing of offsets which remove carbon from the atmosphere.
-One carbon offset equals one tonne of carbon emissions.
-When governments introduce emissions targets, businesses must reduce carbon production as much as possible.
-Offsets can be bought when emissions exceed targets, and carbon is removed from the atmosphere somewhere else.
+Carbon offsetting aims to mitigate the climate crisis through the purchasing of offsets which remove carbon from the atmosphere.
+Offsets can be bought when emissions exceed targets, and carbon is removed from the atmosphere somewhere else, allowing polluters to keep polluting.

-With strict targets, policies, and climate regulation we are witnessing increasingly successful climate lawsuits.
-These legal challenges mean that destructive industries and governments can no longer enjoy impunity for their actions.
-These trials give vulnerable communities a voice, and the threat of legal action and financial risk means that companies are being forced to implement positive changes.
+The increasing success of climate lawsuits means that destructive industries and governments no longer enjoy impunity for their actions.
+Trials against polluters and inept governments give vulnerable communities a voice, and the threat of legal action and financial risk create a deterrent which forces them to implement positive changes.

 Extinction Rebellion protesters gather in Hyde Park, London.
 They carry large colourful flags with the sandtimer XR symbol on.